What is convallarin?

 The heart is the primary target of convallarin, however, the Na+/K+-ATPase pump is also present in other cells in the body at lower concentrations.
 This means convallarin can also affect other body systems including gastrointestinal and neurological.

-Convallarin stimulates the smooth muscles in the gastrointestinal tract which increases their contractility resulting in enhanced activity.
-Neurological symptoms are due to convallarin crossing the blood-brain barrier, a highly selective semipermeable barrier formed by specialized endothelial cells lining the brain’s blood vessels, which regulates the passage of substances between the bloodstream and the brain.
+Convallarin stimulates the smooth muscles in the gastrointestinal tract, increasing their contractility and activity.
+Neurological symptoms are due to convallarin crossing the blood-brain barrier, a highly selective semipermeable barrier formed by specialised endothelial cells lining the brain’s blood vessels, which regulates the passage of substances between the bloodstream and the brain.
 By inhibiting the sodium-potassium Na+/K+-ATPase pump in neurons, neuronal excitability can develop.

 Clinical signs